mayocat/mayocat.org/contents/documentation-basics.md

 Shop files
 ----------

-In Mayocat, each shop has its own folder, where are stored all shop-specific data, such as the shop own theme(s) and payment configuration.
-In a typical scenario, web designers and front-end developers will access this folder, located on the server where Mayocat Shop is running, via the FTP protocol (although many other scenarios are possible, using version control systems for example).
+In Mayocat, a shop has its own folder, where are stored all its data, such as the shop own theme(s) and payment configuration.
+In a typical scenario, web designers and front-end developers will access this folder for example via an FTP connection to the server where Mayocat Shop is running.

 When accessing the shop's folder, you will be presented with two folders: